timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 45-MISCELLANEOUS INTELLIGENCE COMMUNITY AUTHORITIES/SUBCHAPTER IV-COLLECTION, ANALYSIS, AND SHARING OF INTELLIGENCE.md

   * (6) if the social media industry fails to take sufficient action to address foreign adversary threat networks operating within or across their platforms, Congress would have to consider additional safeguards for ensuring that this threat is effectively mitigated.

-#### (c) Authority to facilitate establishment of Social Media Data and Threat Analysis Center
+#### (c) Requirement to facilitate establishment of Social Media Data and Threat Analysis Center
-* #### (1) Authority
+* #### (1) Requirement
-  * The Director of National Intelligence, in coordination with the Secretary of Defense, may facilitate, by grant or contract or under an existing authority of the Director, the establishment of a Social Media Data and Threat Analysis Center with the functions described in paragraph (2) at an independent, nonprofit organization.
+  * Not later than June 1, 2021, the Director of National Intelligence, in coordination with the Secretary of Defense, shall facilitate, by grant or contract or under an existing authority of the Director, the establishment of a Social Media Data and Threat Analysis Center with the functions described in paragraph (2) at an independent, nonprofit organization.

 * #### (2) Functions
   * The functions described in this paragraph are the following: